 • Brussels sprouts.
 Definitely use fresh Brussels sprouts in this recipe.
 Frozen Brussels will bake up more mushy than tender and crispy.

 • Salt & pepper.
-To taste!
+To bring out all of the flavors!

 1. Cook the bacon.
-Cut bacon into 1/2-inch pieces and place in a 9×13″ pan.
-Cook in the oven for 10 minutes at 400ºF.
+Cut bacon into 1/2-inch pieces and place in a 9×13-inch pan or a large sheet pan, lined with aluminum foil for easy cleanup.
+Bake in the oven for 10 minutes at 400ºF.

 2. Prep the Brussels.
 While the bacon is cooking, clean and trim Brussels sprouts and cut each one in half.
 If they are extra large, cut again.